asumagic/angelsea/README.md

 the interpreter (if only because Angelsea will fallback to it), but in theory, all you would need to do is to add some glue code by implementing your own `asIJITCompiler` that map JIT entry points to C++.
+3. In theory, it enables the ability to inject native C code.
+Because MIR is capable of inlining functions, they could be made to implement performance-sensitive things like some array calls and avoid a native function call.
-3. Generated C code is a lot like the VM code.
+4. Generated C code is a lot like the VM code.
 This is fairly quick to do and is surprisingly human-readable even to people with no prior compilation experience.
     - We do take more care with strict aliasing rules than AS does, though.
-4. The fact we can just speak C greatly simplifies interfacing with script engine structures.
+5. The fact we can just speak C greatly simplifies interfacing with script engine structures.
 Dealing with the C++ ABI (such as for certain native function calls, or to call virtual AS engine functions) would be annoying, but we can work around it to some extent.
-5. In theory, it does mean we can leverage native tooling such as AddressSanitizer and static analysis to debug JIT bugs.
+6. In theory, it does mean we can leverage native tooling such as AddressSanitizer and static analysis to debug JIT bugs.

 #### What about other JIT compilers?